- Home

 Paw Pantry

 Paw Pantry is a monthly program made possible by Friends of WCAC and donations that we receive from community members.
-Pet food is distributed free of charge to Williamson County residents who need assistance to keep their furry family together because of financial hardship.
+Pet food is distributed free of charge to Williamson County residents who need assistance to keep their furry family together through a difficult time.
 The program is not intended to be a permanent or sole source of pet food and the amount of food that we are able to distribute depends on the amount of donations we receive.

 Pet Shelters